Do you have holes in your clothes and don't know how to fix them? Would you prefer to learn mending from a human and not a book?

 * If you're vegan, let me know in the comments at checkout and I'll substitute the animal products for vegan ones.

-Not included in the kit / please BYO (but if you are stuck in quarantine and can't get these things, let me know):
+Not included in the kit / please BYO (but if you are stuck in quarantine or lockdown and can't get these things, let me know):

 - cup or pot of tea